Web Form Signatures: Fast, Easy Method of Informed Consent

-There are many similar cases where “written” consent is needed to transfer private information, transfer responsibility, request actions, etc. Simply sending information over email or through a web form does not easily include a mechanism for transferring consent — e.g. written authorization signatures.
+There are many similar cases where “written” consent is needed to transfer private information, transfer responsibility, request actions, etc. Simply sending information over email or through a web form does not include a mechanism for transferring consent — e.g., written authorization signatures.

 Regular web-based forms

-Standard web forms, as found on millions of web pages in every corner of the Internet permit you to collect all kinds of information from visitors to your web site without their need to use email.
-E.g.
+As found on millions of web pages in every corner of the internet, standard web forms permit organizations to collect all kinds of information from website visitors without their need to use email.
+Forms can be used to:

 - Upload files: pictures, medical records, legal case files, blog suggestions, etc.

 - Collect contact information

 Web forms are accessible to anyone with an internet connection.
 The data is delivered consistently, making processing simple and quick.